 Which type of barrier is typically used for high-impact protection?

-Prepare for the Forklift Certification Test with engaging flashcards and multiple choice questions, each with detailed hints and explanations.
-Master the content and boost your confidence today!
+Prepare for the Forklift Certification Test with flashcards and multiple choice questions.
+Learn with hints and detailed explanations to ensure you're ready for the exam!

 High impact barriers are specifically designed to withstand significant forces and impacts, making them ideal for protecting both equipment and personnel in environments where heavy machinery, such as forklifts, operate.
 These barriers are typically made from durable materials that can absorb and deflect impacts, reducing the risk of damage from accidental collisions or spills.